SovereignCloudStack/standards/Standards/scs-0103-v1-standard-flavors.md

 instance life cycle.)

 ## Previous standard versions

+This is v1.2 of the standard, which adds recommended flavors with more RAM.

+Version 1.1 lifted a restriction regarding the property `scs:name-vN` as follows: this property may now be used on any flavor, rather than standard flavors only.
+In addition, the "vN" is now interpreted as "name variant N" instead of "version N of the naming standard".
+Note that this change indeed preserves compliance, i.e., compliance with v1.0 implies compliance with v1.1.

 The list of standard flavors used to be part of the flavor naming standard up until [version 3](scs-0100-v3-flavor-naming.md).
 The following changes have been made to